lucasfinamor/lucasfinamor.github.io/_pages/about.md

 My name is Lucas Finamor and I'm a PhD candidate in Economics at Yale University.

-I'm interested in Labor Economics, particularly in developing countries.
+I'm interested in Labor Economics and Public Finance, particularly in developing countries.